 This shrub performs well in both full sun and full shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
-It may require supplemental watering during periods of drought or extended heat.
 It is particular about its soil conditions, with a strong preference for sandy, acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.